 Funder: Health Resources and Services Administration

-Summary: Supports accredited institutions to deliver public health workforce training, traineeships, and professional development in partnership with health departments and related organizations.
+Summary: Supports accredited institutions in training, developing, and expanding the public health workforce through traineeships, field placements, and professional development in partnership with community and health organizations.